Meandering the world, one whisky at a time

 RATING: ORDINARY

-It will not make my list of Top 5 affordable Single Malts.
+It will not make my list of Top 5 single malts.
+Not by a long shot.
 Sadly, not even some bonus points for affordability or free glasses can save this dram.
 The Speyburn Bradan Orach single malt whisky is going to be part of my collection for a rather long time.

 Also Read: Rhino Whisky